 Over time you’ll find you need places to house swipe files for your products, resource library files, social media graphics, and more.

-Did you know that there are three legal pages your blog must have to protect you legally?
-Many bloggers don’t, so you’re totally not alone!
+Did you know that there are three legal pages your blog must have to protect your blog and small businesses legally?
+Many bloggers don’t know about them, so you’re totally not alone!
 Legal pages are one of the most overlooked resources and blogging tools for beginners.
+It’s a wise and good idea to protect your blog legally from day one!

 In case you don’t know my story, I watched my father’s business get sued for $90,000 by an independent contractor who worked for him.
 I vowed that I would do everything I could to make sure this didn’t happen to other entrepreneurs, so I decided to become a lawyer.